Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 }
 ```

+Popular citation management apps should have an option to export a .bib file from your citation pool, too.
+For example, I use Mendeley to manage my references.
+In Mendeley, you can export a .bib file by selecting citations you want to export and clicking File - Export.
+This will export a .bib file containing information of all the documents you selected.

 Note that the first argument of a BibTex citation entry is the key, such as `kutas1984brain` and `chomsky2014minimalist`.
 To cite an item in-text, simply write `@key`.
 To enclose citation in parentheses, write `[@key]`.
 To cite multiple items in one parentheses, write `[@key1; @key2; @key3]`.
 You can also have normal text within the citation parentheses, such as `[e.g., @key]` or `[for a review, see @key]`.
 A more detailed explanation can be found [here](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html).

 Citation style is managed by `.csl` files.
 Download the desired `.csl` file [here](https://www.zotero.org/styles?q=APA) and put it in the same folder.
 Use `reference-section-title:` in the front matter to give your reference section a title.